Dear Contractor Doctor,

 “The first question is whether the contractor’s limited company allowing its money to be used by the contractor director to offset personal debts is a beneficial loan for tax purposes,” explains Abbott.

 “If the use of this facility was termed by HMRC as a beneficial loan and the sum loaned was above £5,000, this would result in the director incurring income tax, at rates of 20%, 40% or 50% on the notional rate of interest (currently 4.0% at the time of writing) of the loan.
-In addition, the company would pay Class 1A National Insurance Contributions (currently 12.8% at the time of writing) also based on the notional interest rate.”
+In addition, the company would pay Class 1A National Insurance Contributions (13.8% in 2017/2018 tax tables) also based on the notional interest rate.”

 Beneficial loan rules are broad